ByteShape/vllm-omni-humming/README.md

 ## Compatibility

+Linux only, NVIDIA GPUs (tested on 30-, 40-, and 50-series).

 | vllm-omni-humming | vLLM-Omni  | humming-kernels | vLLM       | Python           |
 | ----------------- | ---------- | --------------- | ---------- | ---------------- |
 | **0.2.1**   | `0.24.x` | `>=0.1.11`    | `0.24.0` | `>=3.10,<3.14` |